HBGaya/GetDriving/README.md

 ## 📥 Download (Official Links)

-> Note: These links belong to the **original Get-Licensed application**, not this portfolio.
+> Note: These links belong to the **original Get-Driving application**, not this portfolio.

 **Google Play:**
 [View it on Google Play](https://play.google.com/store/apps/details?id=com.getlicensed.getdriving&hl=en)